Injured In A Car Accident In Michigan: 9 Things To Do

-This is referred to as a first-party auto accident case.
-To obtain these No-Fault benefits, car accident victims must file an application for benefits with your auto insurance company.
-All Michigan car accident victims have only one year from the date of the accident to file an application for benefits, regardless of age or competency.
+This is referred to as a first-party case.
+To obtain these No-Fault benefits, victims of a crash must file an application for benefits with your auto insurance company.
+All Michigan victims have only one year from the date of the crash to file an application for benefits, regardless of age or competency.

 All incurred No-Fault benefits must be paid within one year of the date the service is incurred.
 If an incurred expense remains unpaid by your auto company after one year, and an application for No-Fault benefits has not been filed on your behalf, then the amount owing is time-barred – no exceptions.
-This means if you have been injured in a car accident, that it’s too late to ever file a car accident lawsuit to recover those benefits.
+This means if you have been injured in a car accident in Michigan, that it’s too late to ever file a lawsuit to recover those benefits.

-If you have been injured in a car accident please be sure to check your auto insurance policy immediately, so you can provide timely notice to your insurance company.
-If you have any questions regarding the contractual provisions in your insurance policy regarding filing requirements or notice periods, consult with an auto accident attorney immediately.
-You can call Michigan Auto Law at (800) 777-0028 for a free consultation.
+If you have been injured in a car accident in Michigan please be sure to check your auto insurance policy immediately, so you can provide timely notice to your insurance company.
+If you have any questions regarding the contractual provisions in your insurance policy regarding filing requirements or notice periods, consult with an attorney immediately.
+You can call Michigan Auto Law at (800) 968-1001 for a free consultation.

 In 2004, the Michigan Court of Appeals ruled in Ross v.
-Allstate that a person who was injured in a car accident but who FAILED TO GIVE SPECIFIC NOTICE OF EACH OF THOSE INJURIES to his No-Fault insurance company within one year, was later barred from having his No-Fault insurer pay medical bills for those injuries.
+Allstate that a person who was injured in a car accident in Michigan but who FAILED TO GIVE SPECIFIC NOTICE OF EACH OF THOSE INJURIES to his No-Fault insurance company within one year, was later barred from having his No-Fault insurer pay medical bills for those injuries.
 Ross v.
-Allstate is an important example of how dangerous it can be for people who are hurt in auto accidents and fail to report all of their injuries to their insurance company.
+Allstate is an important example of how dangerous it can be for people who are hurt in motor vehicle crashes and fail to report all of their injuries to their insurance company.

 Then, in an unanimous, three-page order in Dillon v.
 State Farm Mutual Automobile Insurance Company in 2017, the Michigan Supreme Court added the following clarifications concerning the level of injury detail required in an application for No-Fault benefits: